 Measurement and mitigation

 In risk assessments, risks are assessed against a common scale which allows risk priority and ranking relative.
-Measurements take into account costs associated with controlling potential exposure.
+Measurements take into account costs associated with controlling potential exposure flis.

 Operational Risk Management Strategies for Banks and Financial institutions

 Operational Risk Management is an important tool for organizations in finance.
-Risk managers should therefore develop and maintain a comprehensive operational risk management plan using the strategies outlined below.
+Risk managers should therefore develop and maintain a comprehensive operational risk management plan using the strategies outlined a section a below.

 Develop key risk indicators

 Key indicators that inform leadership on upcoming risks.
-Testing operational process management systems, controls and Risk metrics may help identify factors influencing risks such as spikes in transactions and regions operating under stressful conditions.
+Testing and managing operational risk knowledge & process management systems, controls and Risk metrics may help identify factors influencing risks such as spikes in transactions and regions operating under stressful conditions.

-Organisational leaders are then empowered to identify, categorise and reduce risk through banking supervision.
+Organisational leaders are then empowered to make risk decisions identify opportunities, categorise and reduce risk through banking supervision.

 Combine cyber security with operational risk modeling